Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Vista del museo | ©Bruno Abatti

 Paris is a European city considered to be a centre of world art, due to its variety of architecture and historic buildings.
-There are also numerous museums housing great works of art and iconic monuments of the Parisian city.
-Such is the case of the Conciergerie Palace, known as an important 18th century prison.
+There are also numerous museums housing great works of art and iconic monuments of the Parisian city, such as the Conciergerie Palace, known as an important 18th century prison.
+Such is the case of the Conciergerie palace, known as an important 18th century prison.

 You can visit this palace-turned-museum by purchasing general or group tickets.
-You will be able to admire all the architectural details present in the façade, vaults, pillars, columns, doors, windows and other areas.
+You can admire all the architectural details on the façade, vaults, pillars, columns, doors, windows and other areas.
 You will also see the main cells and walk up the stairs that the prisoners used to walk up minutes before going to the guillotine.
 Without a doubt, the Musée conciergerie is a must-see destination for visiting French history enthusiasts wondering what to see and do in Paris.

-How much do tickets to the Conciergerie Museum in Paris cost?
+How much do tickets to the Musée Conciergerie cost?

 Tickets to the Musée Conciergerie cost an average of 11.5 euros.
-For this price you can access the entire monument, i.e. the different rooms, the courtyards, main cells, kitchens, chapel, among other areas of the palace.
+For this price you can access the entire monument, i.e. the different rooms, the courtyards, the main cells, the kitchens, the chapel and other areas of the palace.

-There are also tickets for groups of approximately 20 people, whose average price is 9.5 euros per person.
+There are also tickets for groups of approximately 20 people, which cost an average of 9.5 euros per person.
 Meanwhile, tickets for school groups cost 40 euros and are valid for a total of 40 people: 35 pupils and 5 adults.

-Either of these options requires booking by emailing [email protected].
-They also include a specialised guide, who will provide the group with historical and architectural information on each of the rooms and spaces visited.
-In this way, the visit is more interesting and educational.
+Any of these options require booking by emailing [email protected].
+They also include a specialised guide who will provide the group with historical and architectural information on each of the rooms and areas visited.
+This makes the visit more interesting and educational.

 Book tickets for the Conciergerie de Paris

-How to buy tickets for the Conciergerie Museum in Paris?
+How to buy tickets for the Conciergerie de Paris?

 In the first case, you will have to go to the Conciergerie Museum and queue at the ticket office.
 Depending on the number of people, you may have to wait a few minutes before making your purchase, which, by the way, must be made in cash or by credit card.
-Afterwards, you will receive your printed ticket with which you can finally start your tour.
+You will then receive your printed ticket with which you can finally start your tour.

 But if you want to buy your tickets online, then all you need is your mobile phone.
-You can go to the website of the Conciergerie Museum and follow the steps indicated in the ticket purchase area.
+Then go to the website of the Conciergerie Museum and follow the steps indicated in the ticket purchase area.

-Regarding group tickets, regardless of whether you buy them at the ticket office or online, you must make your reservation at least 24 hours in advance.
-If you have any questions, you can contact the museum by email at [email protected] or call 01 53 40 60 60 80.
+Regarding group tickets, whether you buy them at the ticket office or online, you must make your reservation at least 24 hours in advance.
+If you have any questions, please contact the museum at [email protected] or call 01 53 40 60 60 80.

 Book tickets for the Conciergerie de Paris

-What types of tickets are there?
-Are there tickets to the Conciergerie de Paris without queuing?
+What types of tickets are available?
+Are there skip-the-line tickets to the Musée Conciergerie de Paris?

 group of people walking in the museum| ©Екатерина С